RayanAlim/Datallite/README.md

 nga_householdgeovars_y3.csv contains the geovariables of households

 All three files contain a column ‘hhid’ that is the household identification number so you can cross-reference data across different files.
+The state data dictionary can be found here (https://microdata.worldbank.org/index.php/catalog/2734/data-dictionary/F41?file_name=sect2_harvestw3) under STATE CODE.